Chances for Students

 Possibilities can be offered also to students and graduates of universities of applied Science (FH).

-An IPF scientist is associate lecturers at the Hochschule Lausitz (FH):
+An IPF scientist is associate lecturer at the Brandenburg University of Technology Cottbus-Senftenberg:

 - Prof. Dr.-Ing.
-Udo Wagenknecht: Plastics processing (Department of Computer Science/Electrical Engineering/Mechanical Engineering)
+Udo Wagenknecht: Plastics processing (Faculty Mechanical Engineering, Electrical and Energy Systems)

 Lectures are given at the Hochschule für Technik and Wirtschaft Dresden.
 Outstanding FH graduates may also apply for PhD positions, admission depends on several different factors - please consult us if you consider to do your PhD as FH graduate.